Delivery of medical certificates is part of the service entity whereby certificates and reports issued by healthcare professionals

 - You can elect to receive a printout of the report.

-- You can check whether the report is shown in My Kanta Pages.
-If it is shown there, it is also available, at your request, for retrieval of the information required by the Traficom service.
+- You can check whether the report is shown in My Kanta Pages (in the health records under “Medical certificates and reports”).
+If it is shown there, the information in the report can also be used in the Traficom online service.

 - Log into the Traficom service and follow the instructions.
 With your consent, the service will retrieve the information required for fitness to drive from the form.